yashmehrotra/soldier/docs/api_documentation.rst

     :type sudo: string
     :param timeout: The timeout for the process in seconds
     :type timeout: int
-    :param kill_on_timeout: If set to true, your process will killed when the time is up, and if it is False, it will throw a ``soldier.ProcessTimeoutErrora``
+    :param kill_on_timeout: If set to true, your process will killed when the time is up, and if it is False, it will throw a ``soldier.ProcessTimeoutError``
     :type kill_on_timeout: bool
     :param shell: Set this to true if you want to execute the process in the /bin/sh environment
     :type shell: bool
-    :rtype: A :class:`soldier.Soldier` object
+    :returns: A :class:`soldier.Soldier` object
+    :rtype: :class:`soldier.Soldier`

 .. warning::